-Query 8: In which year did most people join the company.
-Display the year and no of employees Query 9: List the department in which highest number of employees are working.
+- Query 6: Find all the employees who have joined the company before their managers - Query 7: List departments for which no employees exists. - Query 8: In which year did most people join the company.
+Display the year and no of employees - Query 9: List the department in which highest number of employees are working.